6 Crucial Ecommerce Metrics You Surely Need To Track

 For example, if you have 100 buyers and 200 users who added products to shopping cart, the shopping cart abandonment rate will be 50%.

-If you see that more and more people just add products to the shopping cart but never complete the order, don’t worry!
-You can try reaching them anyway – if you’re persuasive enough, they will probably change their opinion.
+So if you see that more and more people just add products to the shopping cart but never complete the order, don’t worry!
+You can try reaching them anyway – if you’re persuasive enough, they will probably change their minds.

 Customer Lifetime Value (CLV) is the average amount of profit that each customer is most likely to bring you during a certain period of time.